 Light and Temperature

 - Therefore, place the plant in an area where it receives part sun or filtered light.
+In contrast, too little light will discolor foliage.

-- Then slowly and gradually introduce it to the full sun or part shade in the afternoon.
+- Then, slowly and gradually introduce it to the full sun or part shade in the afternoon.

-- The Donkey ear enjoys warmth so make sure the temperature never falls below 55° degrees Fahrenheit (13° C).
+- The Donkey ear enjoys warmth, so make sure the temperature never falls below 55° degrees Fahrenheit (13° C).

 - The USDA hardiness zones of this biennial plant are from 10 – 12.